mmetzger2072/deployer-cp4a-starter/README.md

 - Openshift Cluster with OpenShift Pipelines 1.8 installed

-## Tasks

-Currently uses oc client from tekton hub

-## Usage
-Uses sources files located in the source dir

 ###

+Find the version you would like to use by the folder name.
+I.E 22.0.x

-oc apply -f tekton.yaml to install configure service account and install tasks and pipeline oc create -f install-cb4ba-pipeline-run.yaml to kick off pipeline
+oc apply -f cp4ba-pipeline.yaml to install configure service account and install tasks and pipeline oc create -f cb4ba-pipeline-run.yaml to kick off pipeline

-`oc apply -f tekton.yaml && oc create -f install-cb4ba-pipeline-run.yaml`
+`oc apply -f cp4ba-pipeline.yaml && oc create -f cb4ba-pipeline-run.yaml`